 Lapsang Souchong Black Loose Leaf Tea from the Fujian Province in China.
 This tea is a large, bold, full bodied whole leaf with a smoky flavor acquired from drying over pine wood fires.

 This special smoked black tea from Fujian Province in China has a very distinctive flavor and aroma.
 The term “souchong” means sub-variety.
 This is a sub-variety of black tea from the Wuyi Mountains, where thick pine forests and heavy mists provide ideal environments for growing top-quality tea.

 Legend claims that the smoking process was discovered by accident.
 An army unit (during the Qing dynasty!) camped in a tea factory filled with leaves waiting to be processed.
 When the workers returned, it was too late to follow the usual procedures.
 So, they dried the leaves over open pinewood fires to hasten the process and created the sensational tea we know as Lapsang.

 It can be served with milk and/or sugar, but best straight up with a good book.
 20 to 25 cups of tea can be made from 2 oz of loose leaf tea.

 Use boiling water and allow your Lapsang Souchong Black Tea to steep as little as 2 minutes or as much as 6 minutes.
 For each of the following steeps, use boiling water and double the steep time.
-Lapsang Souchong Tea can be steeped at least 3 times and depending on the steep times, as many as 6 times.
+Lapsang Souchong Tea can be steeped at least 3 times.
+Depending on the steep times, as many as 6 times.
 Also, consider blending the first steep with the following steeps to balance the tea.
 If you do not want to drink all the tea, store in fridge for wonderful iced tea.